-If a company reports surprisingly low earnings, demand for its stock might wither.
-And as the price drops, the balance between buyers and sellers is changed.
-Buyers will begin demanding discounts off the existing price and many motivated sellers will accommodate them.
-When there are more sellers than there are buyers, this creates more supply than demand so the price likewise falls.
+If a company reports surprisingly low earnings, demand for its stock might fade; as the price drops, the balance between buyers and sellers is changed.
+Buyers will begin demanding discounts off the existing price, and many motivated sellers will accommodate them to get rid of the stocks.

 At some point, a stock's price might drop to a level where buyers find it attractive, or some other factor will change the dynamic.
-As more buyers move into the market, demand grows faster than supply and the price correspondingly goes up.
+As more buyers move into the market, demand grows faster than supply, and the price goes up accordingly.

 The Bottom Line